A note from Hidden Valley parents

 What they’d actually do

 Minimum qualifications: 18+, plus an Associate’s degree or high-school diploma + 48 college units / CBEST / District Aide Exam.
 A TB clearance is needed before a school-site start.
-Spanish, Cantonese, Mandarin, or a local connection helps.

 Both links go to the YMCA of San Francisco, the employer.
-Application is a short form — finishable in one sitting.
+Application is a short form, finishable in one sitting.

 What they’ll ask you